guaguajim/radTutorialFiles/README.md

 # radTutorialFiles
-Example files and commands for the radiance tutorial
+Fancy github repository for example files and commands for the radiance tutorial